 - Does this software have bugs of these critical classes?

 - Do two software assurance tools find the same set of bugs or different, complimentary sets?

 - Can we guarantee that a new technique discovers all problems of this type?

 To be able to answer these questions, we need a vastly improved way to describe classes of vulnerabilities and chains of failures.

 For that we are developing the Bugs Framework (BF) by factoring and restructuring of information contained in Common Weakness Enumeration (CWE), Software Fault Patterns (SFP), Semantic Templates (ST) and numerous other sources on software vulnerabilities and attacks (see the Enlightenment link).
 The goal is to categorize unambiguously the types of weaknesses, allowing similarities and differences to be easily explored and examined.

 The BF organizes software weaknesses (bugs) into distinct classes, such as Buffer Overflow (BOF), Injection (INJ), and Control of Interaction Frequency (CIF).
 It is an hierarchy of abstract & concrete classes of bugs with:

 - Precise Definitions.

 - Level: either low (language-related) or high (semantic).
-A low level class only occurs in some languages, like BOF, or relates to numbers, like integer overflow in FRS.
+A low level class only occurs in some languages, like BOF, or relates to numbers, like integer overflow in ARC.
 A high level class, like CRY, INJ, or CIF, deals with domain concepts like passwords and accounts and commands; it does not depend on the number of bits in an int.

 - Attributes that identify or distinguish the software fault.
 Each attribute is an enumeration of possible values.
 For instance, some BOF attributes are "Access: Read or Write", "Boundary: Above or Below", and "Location: Heap or Stack".